oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 requested by the client, based on the authorization server policy or the resource owner's instructions.
-If the issued access token scope is different from the one requested by the client, the authorization server MUST include the "scope" response parameter to inform the client of the actual scope granted.
+If the issued access token scope is different from the one requested by the client, the authorization server MUST include the `scope` response parameter to inform the client of the actual scope granted.

 If the client omits the scope parameter when requesting